 - Remember that there are no remote monitoring systems, even automatic ones, that completely guarantee the detection of dishonest behavior.

 It is also important to:

 - Be reminded of the general values and specific conduct stipulated in the Student Code of Honor.

-- Consider the difficulties faced by the student community, which is beginning the Summer session in a climate of profound uncertainty.
+- Consider the difficulties faced by the student community, which lives in a climate of profound uncertainty.

-- Start thinking about innovative teaching methods (participatory learning, group work, flipped classroom) as well as continuous assessment, especially considering the next academic year.
+- Start thinking about innovative teaching methods (participatory learning, group work, flipped classroom) as well as continuous assessment.

 For these reasons and to ensure compatibility with the priority of teaching activities and remote assessment, the Online Education Office gathers the needs of the academic community and supports all of its members in identifying appropriate and sustainable solutions.